bswaby/Touchpoint/README.md

 </details>

 ### 🗺️ [User Activity](https://github.com/bswaby/Touchpoint/tree/main/TPxi/User%20Activity)
 This is to help get an idea of user activity levels based on the activity log table.
+You can even search a single person with this and see how much they worked at the church, home, mobile and an estimated amount of time they worked in the system.

 - ⚙️ **Implementation Level: Easy
 - 🧩 **Installation: This is a paste-and-go Python script with only one configuration option that you might want to consider: OFFICE_IP_ADDRESSES configuration option determines if people are working in the office or outside the office if you configure it with your network ip addresses.